Please ensure Javascript is enabled for purposes of website accessibility What is My Business Worth? - Find Out Your Company's Value UA-80146747-1

 • Okay, Now The Multiples.

 Well, the multiples of owner benefit can run from less than one to about three.
 If your company is larger and your EBITDA is near or above one million, the multiples can run from four to six.
 Is this set in stone?
 NO!
 How do you know which multiple would be used for your business?
-Well, the multiple will rise along with the size, quality, and verifiability of your owner's benefit.
+Well, according to Transworld Business Advisors, the multiple will rise along with the size, quality, and verifiability of your owner's benefit.
 Bad books, dim future, negative growth, and little profits equal a low multiple.
 Excellent books, bright future, excellent growth and you will garner a high multiple.

 Can all that mean nothing?
 Yes!